Syria faces earthquake fallout and thirteenth year of conflict

 IRC response

-Eleven years of war in Syria have left millions of people in need of aid.
-The vast majority of Syrians now live in poverty.
-Through programmes coordinated by our teams based in Syria, Iraq and Jordan, the IRC provides emergency and long-term services to displaced families and Syrians who have stayed in their homes.
+The ongoing war in Syria has left over 15 million people in need of aid.
+The vast majority of Syrians live in poverty.
+Through programs coordinated by our teams based in Iraq, Jordan and Syria, the IRC provides emergency and long-term services to displaced families and other Syrians in need.

 Since 2011, fighting in Syria has led to the destruction of homes, schools and hospitals— including IRC-supported facilities—and devastated life-sustaining civilian infrastructure and services including water, sanitation and electricity systems.